Community Pharmacist Program – Resources for pharmacists

 • the training that must be completed before that activity occurs, and

-• the protocol(s) that must be followed when supplying treatment for suspected urinary tract infections, resupplying the oral contraceptive pill, administering vaccines under the program, or supplying treatment for herpes zoster (shingles) or mild plaque psoriasis.
+• the protocol(s) that must be followed when supplying treatment for suspected urinary tract infections, resupplying hormonal contraception, administering vaccines under the Program, or supplying treatment for herpes zoster (shingles), impetigo, mild plaque psoriasis or acute, mild musculoskeletal pain.

 Provided all requirements are met, the administration, supply or sale of the specified Schedule 4 poisons can take place.

-To supply treatment for suspected urinary tract infections, herpes zoster (shingles) or mild plaque psoriasis or resupply the oral contraceptive pill under the program, pharmacists must also comply with regulation 57A of the Regulations.
+To supply treatment for suspected urinary tract infections, impetigo, herpes zoster (shingles), acute, mild musculoskeletal pain, resupply of treatment for mild plaque psoriasis or resupply hormonal contraception under the Program, pharmacists must also comply with regulation 57A of the Regulations.

 System requirements